Dwatts92/iOS_AdventureGame/README.md

 2) An arena unlocked after beating the game where the user can enter constant combat scenarios for fun.
 3) Sound effects for buttons, combat hits and blocks, etc.

+PROJECT 2:

+Parse credentials:

+ddwatts@asu.edu
+cse494iscool

+All saving and loading is done through Parse with the Character object under AdventureGame.

+Hitting Continue will load the most recent character's playtrough, hitting Load Game will load any saved character, most recent listed at the top.
+All saving and loading is done through Parse with the Character object under AdventureGame.
+Beating the game will earn you the arena, where you can fight and level up forever.
+You can load up 'ArenaFight' to skip straight to this.
+Also in status screen you can Exit back to main menu to load new characters without exiting the game, and the new Game Stats are there as well.

+I believe I have accomplished all my goals listed.
+Sincerest apologies for the lateness.
+If you run into any issues when first playing, please reset your emulator settings.
+Any other issues please contact me at my email, I tested this quite thourghly.

+The warning "Automatic Preferred Max Warning.." may come up, this does nothing and is related to running on brand new Xcode/iOS.

+Credit goes to Todd Cunniham (tcunningham7 on github) for all the button sounds which were added in assignment 5!

+Thank you for grading this and have a fantastic winter break! :)
+-Dylan